Bruno: Backpropagation Running Undersampled for Novel device Optimization: Results

 \subsubsection{Benchmark}

-To test the dual time constant of the \ac{felif} neuron for temporal information processing, spatio-temporal data from the Neuromorphic Braille Reading Dataset \cite{muller2022braille} is used.
-The dataset consists of 5,400 braille reading samples recorded by an Omega 3 robot equipped with a sensorized fingertip over 3D-printed braille letters \cite{muller2022braille}.
+To evaluate the performance of \ac{bruno} on a high-temporal-resolution model such as the \ac{felif} neuron, two spatio-temporal datasets were used.
+Firstly, the \ac{jsb} music chorales dataset \cite{boulanger2012modeling} was used for music generation, with notes represented as input spikes at each time step.
+Secondly, the Neuromorphic Braille Reading Dataset \cite{muller2022braille}.
+This consists of 5,400 Braille reading samples recorded by an Omega 3 robot with a sensorised fingertip that moves over 3D-printed Braille letters \cite{muller2022braille}.
+Furthermore a comparison between training with \ac{bptt} and \ac{bpttc} or \ac{bruno} were made on both datasets.

+\paragraph{To \ac{bruno} or not to \ac{bruno}} Training a neural network for long sequences ($>$1M) with \ac{bptt} can cause memory and time problems during training, as it has to store internal states for every time step.
+Methods like checkpointing \cite{bencheikh2024optimal} can reduce the memory consumption by storing only key states, but during the backpropagation the intermediate states that were not stored need to be recomputed.
+In the case of \ac{bruno}, there is no need to recompute the intermediate states, since it backpropagate with a higher time step.
+(Fig. \ref{fig:bruno_diagram}).

+Figure \ref{fig:memory_analysis} compares the training time and memory consumption of training a neural network with difference size (128, 256 and 512 neurons) with different sequence lengths for \ac{bptt}, \ac{bpttc} and \ac{bruno}.
+In the case of \ac{bpttc} different number of checkpoints where used by trading memory and training time (since it need to recompute more nodes). \ac{bruno} improves both training time and memory utilization compared to the other methods.

+Although the gradient calculation with \ac{bruno} can differ from \ac{bptt} and \ac{bpttc}, we investigate its convergence and compare it with \ac{bptt} and \ac{bpttc} by training a network with the \ac{jsb} chorales and Braille reading datasets.
+The results in the braille recognition task show a similar loss evolution with respect to \ac{bptt} without a loss in performance (Fig. \ref{fig:loss_checkpoint}).
+In the case of the \ac{jsb} dataset \ac{bruno} outperform training with \ac{bptt} with the same set of parameters.

+\paragraph{Bach Chorales Music prediction} The \ac{jsb} dataset \cite{boulanger2012modeling,bohnstingl2022online} is a music prediction task, where the objective is to predict the next musical note based on previous inputs.
+A single layer network of \ac{felif} neurons were used, followed by a linear layer with sigmoid activation.
+The output of the network corresponds to the probability of each note to be play at each time step.
+The loss function used is the sigmoid cross-entropy defined at each time step.

+Where $M$ is the number of notes, $y\in\{0,1\}$ represents if the note is active, and the $p$ is the probability that each note will be activated in each time step provided by the sigmoid activation function.